hhm000827/ierg4210/README.md

 React_App_API= TYPE_YOUR_API_URL_HERE

-## How to Run the project in phase 2
+## How to Run the project's frontend in phase 2

 ### Install Node.js